vimeo/psalm/docs/running_psalm/issues/TaintedSystemSecret.md

 # TaintedSystemSecret

-Emitted when tainted input detection is turned on and data marked as a system secret is detected somewhere it shouldn’t be.
+Emitted when data marked as a system secret is detected somewhere it shouldn’t be.

 ```php
 <?php